stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “Except.Business club is inspiring and practical.
+          “Except.business club is inspiring and practical.
 It’s thought-provoking and full

           of examples which definitely motivates me”